Shubhankar-Ranjan/Nike/README.md

 ## How to quickly run this on your device

-Follow these steps to set up the project locally on your machine.
+You can follow these steps to set up the project locally on your machine.

 **Prerequisites**